This is an update on the progress of the REGAIN trial (from the original blog post from July 2017)

 First-in-Man Clinical Trial (Phase I)

 The first-in-man REGAIN clinical trial is designed to assess how safe the drug is in up to 24 people with hearing loss.
-The study team at the UCL Ear Institute and Royal National Throat Nose and Ear Hospital (UCLH NHS Foundation Trust), led by ENT surgeons Professor Anne Schilder and Professor Shakeel Saeed, are looking for people with hearing loss who are interested in taking part in this trial.
+The study team at the UCL Ear Institute and Royal National Throat Nose and Ear Hospital (UCLH NHS Foundation Trust) in the UK, led by ENT surgeons Professor Anne Schilder and Professor Shakeel Saeed, are looking for people with hearing loss who are interested in taking part in this trial.

 Who can participate?